going home again

 the bullfinches were a bit of a struggle, but at least i have learnt how to clean the inkjets on my printer! there will be a pair of them but the one here is just to see that it works

-i stripped out the fabric under the bottom edge - it's been replaced with memories of my two grandmothers - gramie, my mother's mother and zelle (a diminutive) our adopted granny, taught together from shortly after WW2 - zelle's house had been bombed, accidentally by the RAF after calais was liberated, so she lived with gramie until the repairs were completed - when gramie retired she moved in to the upper floors of zelle's house - so zell was very much a part of the family -
+i stripped out the fabric under the bottom edge - it's been replaced with memories of my two grandmothers - Gramie, my mother's mother and Zelle (a diminutive) our adopted granny, taught together from shortly after WW2 - Zelle's house had been bombed, accidentally by the RAF after calais was liberated, so she lived with Gramie at the school until the repairs were completed - when Gramie retired she moved in to the upper floors of Zelle's house - Zelle was very much a part of the family from before i was born -

 she treated us as though we were her own grandchildren and was a constant presence in our lives